AdEx (ADX) Achieves Market Capitalization of $15.25 Million

-AdEx (CURRENCY:ADX) traded up 2% against the US dollar during the 24 hour period ending at 20:00 PM Eastern on April 21st.
+AdEx (CURRENCY:ADX) traded up 2% against the US dollar during the 24 hour period ending at 16:00 PM Eastern on April 23rd.
+One AdEx coin can now be purchased for about $0.15 or 0.00001407 BTC on popular exchanges.
+In the last seven days, AdEx has traded down 3.4% against the US dollar.
 AdEx has a total market capitalization of $15.25 million and approximately $611,806.00 worth of AdEx was traded on exchanges in the last day.
-In the last seven days, AdEx has traded down 3.4% against the US dollar.
-One AdEx coin can now be purchased for about $0.15 or 0.00001407 BTC on popular exchanges.

 Here is how similar cryptocurrencies have performed in the last day: